xyzmaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

 - open the shapefile in QGIS
 - choose Vector -> Geometry Tools -> Simplify
-- save the simplified data to a new Data Hub space using the plugin
+- save the simplified data to a new XYZ Maps space using the plugin

 The Simplify tool works in decimal degrees, and the default is 1 degree, which is probably not what you want.
 Useful values depend on the extent and zoom levels of your map, but `0.01`, `0.001`, `0.0001`, and `0.00001` are interesting values.